PowChow/datacamp_catDecisionTree/chapter1.md

 *** =hint
 - The `cars` dataset has been preloaded in this exercise as a pandas dataframe.
 Type "cars" into command line to print out all the values of cars.
 - Do you remember the panda's syntax for head() and columns?
-It is df.head() and df.columns.
-Substitute your dataframe for "df".
+It is `DataFrame.head()` and `DataFrame.columns`.
+Substitute your dataset in for DataFrame.

 *** =pre_exercise_code
 ```{python}